Often, just when success comes within our reach, a fear of the unfamiliar leads us to cling onto old, yet ultimately self-defeating, ways.

 A people without the knowledge of their past history, origin and culture is like a tree without roots.Marcus Garvey

-Would it surprise you to learn that the most successful leaders draw more from their experiences in the past than spending time thinking up new creative ways to achieve success?
+Would it surprise you to learn that the most successful people draw more from their experiences in the past than spending time thinking up new creative ways to achieve success?

 Learning from the past helps them push on through their fears, move closer to their goals and on to bigger and better things.